Minimum requirements to apply for a scholarship:

 An undergraduate (junior/senior) or of graduate standing (includes PhD) by August 2019.

 TO STAY FOCUSED ON OUR MISSION, WE DO NOT SUPPORT HEALTH, ECONOMICS, ENVIRONMENT, AGRICULTURE, FOOD, PSYCHOLOGY, ENGINEERING, EDUCATION OR BUSINESS RELATED MAJORS.
 FOR EXAMPLE, WE DON’T SUPPORT PUBLIC POLICY WITH A FOCUS ON HEALTH OR LAW WITH A FOCUS ON BUSINESS.

 HOW TO APPLY:

 2. Fill out the online application and submit all supporting documents before the deadline.

 WHAT TO SUBMIT:

 - Video Introduction

-How many scholarships will ISF award in 2017 and what are the amounts?
+How many scholarships has ISF awarded in 2017 and what were the amounts?